1969 Houston Astros season: August—October

 The Astros season from August 26 to October 2 was featured in Jim Bouton's book, Ball Four.
 On September 19, Bouton struck out Tony Pérez of the Cincinnati Reds and made baseball history.
 With that strikeout, the pitching staff of the 1969 edition of the Houston Astros broke the then-National League record for most strikeouts in a season with 1,123 strikeouts.
 The team finished the year with 1,221 strikeouts, which stood as the National League record until 1996, when it was broken by the Atlanta Braves.
-They were the second team to have three pitchers with 200 strikeouts, with only the 1967 Minnesota Twins having accomplished the feat.
+The Astros were the second team to have three pitchers with 200 strikeouts, with only the 1967 Minnesota Twins having accomplished the feat.
 Since then, only the 2013 Detroit Tigers have accomplished the feat.
+The three hurlers who realized the 200-strikeout threshold for the Astros in 1969 included Wilson (235), Dierker (232), and rookie Tom Griffin (200).